AUTHOR VISITS

 If you would like me to sign books when I visit, I highly recommend purchasing copies at your local independent bookstore.
 Many bookstores (like Liberty Bay Books, Brick & Mortar Books, and Island Books) will create an online order page that you can send out to parents ahead of the visit.

 You probably want to order your books a month in advance if possible.
 If you are purchasing a book for a classroom or library, ask the bookstore if they offer an educator discount.
-Individual orders for families and kids are purchased at list price.
+Individual orders for families and kids are usually purchased at list price.

 WHAT I’LL NEED